-Verizon Business hopes its newly formed Verizon Connected Health Care Solutions practice group, which offers a new data security management program and suite of IT consulting services, will help large providers simplify a secure move to electronic medical
+Verizon Business hopes its newly formed Verizon Connected Health Care Solutions practice group, which offers a new data security management program and suite of IT consulting services, will help large providers simplify a secure move to electronic medical records (EMR).

 Sold through the Connected Health Care practice group, the Security Management Program: Healthcare (SMP) is designed to help larger providers assess the strength of their existing data security management practices.
 Using an online dashboard, executives can track compliance efforts against multiple federal and health-care-specific regulations and guidelines, such as the Health Insurance Portability and Accountability Act of 1996, or HIPAA; ISO/IEC 27002:2005; and the Payment Card Industry Data Security Standard.

 "We're taking the information we've collected from the enterprise and reporting it against, not just health care [standards] but also related standards," said Claudio Scarabello, manager of security product marketing at Basking Ridge, N.J.-based Verizon, which already provides health care organizations with such services as wireless and hardwire communications, virtual private networks, and optical networking.